Hagia Sophia at night © Moyan Brenn

 Turkey's variety is best experienced in the glorious city of Istanbul, straddling two continents across the Bosphorous, and with Ottoman mosques and palaces, Roman ruins and glorious Byzantine churches interspersed with cutting edge nightlife, retail stores and modern developments.

-It's easy to get seduced by the picture perfect resorts of Oludeniz, Bodrum and Marmaris, but Turkey has plenty of other world-class attractions that earn rave reviews.
-Top draws include Cappadocia's famed rock-hewn houses and churches, set amid a lunar landscape; Gallipoli, a moving WWI site; the astounding Greco-Roman cities of Ephesus and Pergammon; and the thermal waters of Pamukkale.
+It's easy to get seduced by the picture perfect resorts of Oludeniz, Bodrum and Marmaris, but Turkey has plenty of other world-class attractions.
+Top draws include Cappadocia's famed rock-hewn houses and churches, set amid a lunar-esque landscape; Gallipoli, a emotionally moving WWI site; the astounding ancient cities of Ephesus and Pergammon; and the thermal waters of Pamukkale.

-Turkey offers a curious and exciting mix of ancient and modern; east and west; secular and pious, and visitors seldom find one trip is enough to get to grips with it all.
+Turkey offers a curious and exciting mix of ancient and modern; east and west; secular and pious, and visitors seldom find one trip enough.

 Best time to visit Turkey